cloudify-cosmo/docs.getcloudify.org/content/manager/security.md

    * server.crt - the signed certificate (this is the public key)<br>
    * server.key - the private key

-{{% gsNote title="Provided SSL certificate" %}}
-  An example of an SSL certificate is included with cloudify's manager blueprints under */resources/ssl"*.
-The example certificate should not be used when bootstrapping a manager as it may pose a security threat.
-{{% /gsNote %}}

 {{% gsInfo title="Creating a valid certificate"%}}
   The SSL verification process requires the common name in the certificate to match the requested URL.
 Since all requests to the manager use the manager's IP address, it is required that the certificate be created with that IP